bafang bbshd review

 The voltage figures in brackets are for a fully-charged battery.
 Note: As the voltage drops, so will the power.

-This motor works on the same principle as the other Bafang kits and drives the rear wheel directly through a single front chainring.
+This motor uses the same principle as the other Bafang kits and drives the rear wheel directly through a single front chainring.
 Gear selection is always important to maintain maximum motor efficiency when hill climbing.
 Using a high gear on a very steep climb will place an unnecessary load on the controller and could potentially cause premature failure.

 Bafang BBSHD Reliability

-One of the main reasons I decided to do this review of the Bafang BBSHD, is because I’ve installed these kits on mountain bikes that have all been used off-road, and in testing conditions.
+One of the main reasons I decided to do this review of the Bafang BBSHD is because I’ve installed these kits on mountain bikes that have all been used off-road and in testing conditions.

 bafang bbshd motor